swebreza/swebreza/README.md

 - 👋 Hi, I’m @swebreza
-- 👀 I’m interested in building user-end application.
+- 👀 I have experience in building large-scale applications
-- 🌱 I’m currently learning React
+- 🌱 I am expanding my knowledge in deployment and devops
-- 💞️ I’m looking to collaborate on React/Django
+- 💞️ I’m looking to collaborate on Building intresting stuff
 - 📫 How to reach me?
 Ping me at swebreza@gmail.com